hilbix/tino/rants/github-firewall.md

 Is this a CI as I want?

-## Travis CI -> Complex to Set Up and Extremely Insecure by Default
+## Travis CI - There are two

 - Pros: Godfather of CIs for GitHub.
 Local configuration in `.travis.yml` instead of some obscure external service.

+### travis-ci.org -> Complex to Set Up but seems to work

+Need to evaluate that

+### travis-ci.com -> Complex to Set Up and Extremely Insecure by Default

 - Cons: Unusable from a security perspective at my side.

 Falls in the same trap as Semaphore.
 So I cannot use it.